phalouvas/doc2sys/README.md

 ## Doc2Sys

 A document automation software that extracts data from various files (images, PDFs etc), validates them, and integrates them into accounting systems, deployable both in the cloud and on-premises.
+Uses machine learning and NLP for intelligent document classification and data extraction.

 #### License